mcamara/laravel-localization/README.md

 If the locale is not present in the url or it is not defined in `supportedLocales`, the system will use the application default locale or the user's browser default locale (if defined in config file).

-Once the locale is defined, the locale variable will be stored in a session, so it is not necessary to write the /lang/ section in the url after defining it once, using the last known locale for the user.
+Once the locale is defined, the locale variable will be stored in a session (if the middleware is enabled), so it is not necessary to write the /lang/ section in the url after defining it once, using the last known locale for the user.
 If the user accesses to a different locale this session value would be changed, translating any other page he visits with the last chosen locale.

 Template files and all locale files should follow the [Lang class](http://laravel.com/docs/5.0/localization).